IgorBrandao42/Gaussian-Quantum-Information-Numerical-Toolbox-matlab/README.md

 In the file **Example_simulation.m** there is a basic example of the capabilities of this Toolbox.

 ## Author
-[Igor Brandão](mailto:igorbrandao@aluno.puc-rio.br) - Master's student in [Thiago Guerreiro](mailto:barbosa@puc-rio.br)'s Lab at Pontifical Catholic University of Rio de Janeiro, Brazil
+[Igor Brandão](mailto:igorbrandao@aluno.puc-rio.br) - M.Sc. in Physics from Pontifical Catholic University of Rio de Janeiro, Brazil.
+Advisor: [Thiago Guerreiro](mailto:barbosa@puc-rio.br)

 ## Mathematical Formalism
 For the study of Gaussian Quantum Information, this code was based on and uses the same formalism as: